 The Federal Arbitration Act (FAA) allows parties to a contract to resolve their disputes via arbitration rather than in court.
 However, in passing the FAA, Congress also generally left to the courts the power to decide arbitrability—that is, whether the parties agreed to arbitrate their dispute in the first place.
 In this case, Petitioner Henry Schein Inc. and Respondent Archer and White Sales, Inc. disagree over whether a court or arbitrator should decide the arbitrability of their ongoing antitrust dispute.

-Our brief then argues that the incorporation in a contract of AAA rules containing a jurisdictional provision is not clear and unmistakable evidence that the parties wished to delegate all questions of arbitrability exclusively to an arbitrator.
-The contract itself says nothing about arbitrability, and the mere reference to AAA rules, which contains a jurisdictional provision among dozens of other provisions, cannot itself be enough to delegate arbitrability.
-Indeed, the AAA provision says only that an arbitrator may decide arbitrability, not that the arbitrator has exclusive jurisdiction or that courts are precluded from deciding arbitrability.
+Our brief then argued that the incorporation in a contract of AAA rules containing a jurisdictional provision was not clear and unmistakable evidence that the parties wished to delegate all questions of arbitrability exclusively to an arbitrator.
+The contract itself said nothing about arbitrability, and the mere reference to AAA rules, which contained a jurisdictional provision among dozens of other provisions, could not itself be enough to delegate arbitrability.
+Indeed, the AAA provision said only that an arbitrator may decide arbitrability, not that the arbitrator had exclusive jurisdiction or that courts were precluded from deciding arbitrability.
 Moreover, many contracts incorporate arbitral rules like those of the AAA, and a presumption that inclusion of those rules constitutes clear and unmistakable evidence of an intent to designate all questions of arbitrability to an arbitrator would undermine Congress’s plan that the courts generally decide such questions.

-Finally, our brief argues that the decisions in lower courts holding that various references to arbitral rules with ambiguous jurisdictional provisions meet the clear-and-unmistakable standard rely on weak reasoning.
-The Supreme Court should correct these courts’ mistakes and hold that a cross-reference to ambiguous arbitral rules is not sufficient to provide clear and unmistakable evidence of the parties’ intent to arbitrate arbitrability.
+Finally, our brief argued that the decisions in lower courts holding that various references to arbitral rules with ambiguous jurisdictional provisions meet the clear-and-unmistakable standard relied on weak reasoning.
+Our brief urged the Supreme Court to correct the lower courts’ mistakes and hold that a cross-reference to ambiguous arbitral rules is not sufficient to provide clear and unmistakable evidence of the parties’ intent to arbitrate arbitrability.

 October 20, 2020